Mapping the gender attrition gap in academic psychology: Public Significance Statement

-Academic performance, collaboration networks, and institutional affiliations are well recognized as central to career continuity and academic advancement \citep{Ceci_causes_2011, Larivire_gender_2013, vanderWal2021_collaboration, Kwiek2023_promotion}.
-Key measures of academic performance, such as scientific productivity, authorship position, and citation impact, directly influence hiring and promotion decisions \citep{Kwiek2023_promotion}.
-Large and diverse collaboration networks benefit career progression, particularly in the early stages of a researcher's career \citep{vanderWal2021_collaboration, Paraskevopoulos2021_collaboration}.
-Finally, institutional prestige shapes access to resources, mentorship, and funding \citep{Clauset_hiring_2015, Gumpertz_Retention_2017, Spoon_retention_2023}.
-Women exhibit systematic differences across these dimensions compared to men, with important implications for career progression, including lower chances of securing tenure and promotion to leadership positions \citep{Ceci_causes_2011, Larivire_gender_2013, Schmaling2023_gender}.
-However, the extent to which each of these factors contributes to attrition in psychology is currently unknown.
-Moreover, beyond these observable factors, structural barriers such as systemic bias in evaluation processes and disproportionate caregiving responsibilities may also impede women’s academic progression, yet often fall outside the scope of large-scale, data-driven studies \citep{Gumpertz_Retention_2017, Guarino_service_2017, Mason_2013_baby}.
-A crucial question is whether gendered patterns of attrition can be fully explained by observable career determinants or whether unmeasured structural disadvantages also play an important role.
+Academic performance, collaboration networks, and institutional affiliations are well recognized as central to career continuity and academic advancement \parencite{Ceci_causes_2011, Larivire_gender_2013, vanderWal2021_collaboration, Wapman2022_hiring, Kwiek2023_promotion}, but remain to be explored in more detail in psychology \parencite{West2013_authorship, Gruber_psychology_2020,Odic_pubgap_2020}.
+Key measures of academic performance, such as scientific productivity, authorship position, and citation impact, directly influence hiring and promotion decisions \parencite{Kwiek2023_promotion}.
+In psychology, the gender publication gap has been documented while controlling for different contexts (e.g., institutional affiliation or subfields) and remains particularly evident at the last-author position---suggesting continued challenges for female researchers at senior levels \parencite{Odic_pubgap_2020}.
+Large and diverse collaboration networks benefit career progression, particularly in the early stages of a researcher's career \parencite{vanderWal2021_collaboration, Paraskevopoulos2021_collaboration}.
+Finally, institutional prestige shapes access to resources, mentorship, and funding \parencite{Clauset_hiring_2015, Gumpertz_Retention_2017, Wapman2022_hiring, Spoon_retention_2023}.
+Women exhibit systematic differences across these dimensions compared to men, with important implications for career progression, including lower chances of securing tenure and promotion to leadership positions \parencite{Ceci_causes_2011, Larivire_gender_2013, Schmaling2023_gender}.
+Critically, the extent to which each of these factors contributes to attrition in psychology is currently unknown.
+Moreover, beyond these observable factors, structural barriers such as systemic bias in evaluation processes and disproportionate caregiving responsibilities may also shape women's career trajectories, yet often fall outside the scope of large-scale, data-driven studies \parencite{Gumpertz_Retention_2017, Guarino_service_2017, Mason_2013_baby, Kwiek2025_attrition}.
+A key question motivating this study is, therefore, the extent to which gender differences in academic attrition can be explained by observable career characteristics.